shortint/shortint.github.io/README.md

 ## This Website belongs to Rushan Shaikh

 Hey, I'm **Rushan Shaikh**.
 I started programming when I was in Class XI.
-My first programming language was Python and currently I am learning C++
+My first programming language was Python and currently I am learning C++.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I found programming (Compyter Science) very interesting as we can create things and also I can work on projects which I'd love to do with my friends.

 ### Markdown